-Texans take center stage on Tuesday.
-Spring's Simone Biles returns to the spotlight on the balance beam, Katy native Tamyra Mensah-Stock pursues gold in wrestling, Houston's Raevyn Rogers runs for in the 800m medal final.
-University of Texas athletes Gabby Thomas and Tara Davis also compete.
-Plus, Wylie's Melissa Gonzalez competes for Colombia in the women's 400m hurdles semi.
+Texans took center stage on Tuesday.
+Spring's Simone Biles returns to the spotlight on the balance beam and brings home a medal, Katy native Tamyra Mensah-Stock captured gold in wrestling and Houston's Raevyn Rogers comes from behind for an 800m medal.

-Meanwhile, USA men's basketball has bounced back and battles Spain in the quarterfinals, Dallas Mavericks star Luka Doncic and Slovenia's team takes on Germany.
+USA men's basketball battles Spain in the quarterfinals after Dallas Mavericks star Luka Doncic led Slovenia over Germany.
 Plus, sport climbing makes its Olympic debut.

 Women’s 800m and 200m finals headline track and field events